Asset Building: Toward Inclusive Policy

 Asset Inequality and Dual Asset-Based Policy

-Part of the larger historical pattern, emerging in the latter half of the 20th century, is what Sherraden has called “dual” asset policy: social policy that promotes asset-building for middle and upper-income families but not for lower-income families (Sherraden, 2014, p.
+Part of the larger historical pattern, emerging in the latter half of the 20th century, is what Sherraden has called “dual”-asset policy: social policy that promotes asset building for middle- and upper-income families but not for lower-income families (Sherraden, 2014, p.
 269; see also Howard, 1997; Sherraden, 1991).
 Much of the regressive asset-based policy in the United States works through the income tax system.
-Examples include homeownership tax benefits; investment tax benefits; defined contribution retirement accounts with tax benefits such as 401(k)s, 403(b)s, Individual Retirement Accounts (IRAs), and Roth IRAs.
-Other asset accounts with tax benefits include state College Savings Plans (commonly called “529 plans”), Health Savings Accounts, and Medical Savings Accounts.
+Examples include home ownership tax benefits; investment tax benefits; defined contribution retirement accounts with tax benefits such as 401(k)s, 403(b)s, individual retirement accounts (IRAs), and Roth IRAs.
+Other asset accounts with tax benefits include state college savings plans (commonly called “529 plans”), health savings accounts, and medical savings accounts.
 These defined contribution policies, consisting of individual accounts with benefits dependent upon the amount of assets accumulated, have all appeared since 1970 and are growing rapidly.

 Unfortunately, the poor receive almost none of the benefits.
 Because these public subsidies operate through tax deferments and exemptions, families with higher incomes receive greater tax subsidies.
-Today, the United States spends over $400 billion annually in tax expenditures for asset building, primarily subsidizing homeownership, investments, and retirement savings.
-The vast majority of these subsidies go to upper-income households (Steuerle et al., 2014; Woo et al., 2010).
+Today the United States spends over $500 billion annually in tax expenditures for asset building, primarily subsidizing homeownership, investments, and retirement savings.
+The vast majority of these subsidies go to upper-income households (Sherraden, 1991; Steuerle et al., 2014; Woo et al., 2010).
 For example, in 2013, 72% of federal tax expenditures on the home mortgage interest deduction went to taxpayers in the highest income quintile and 19% to taxpayers in the second highest quintile.
 The remaining 60% of taxpayers received just 9% of these subsidies.
 In the same year, 84% of federal tax expenditures on employer-based retirement savings plans and IRAs went to taxpayers in the two highest income quintiles.
 Taxpayers in the lowest income quintile received less than 1% (Steuerle et al., 2014).

 Asset Building for All: Toward Inclusive Policy

-Finally, under lifelong asset building policy, investment accounts would be opened early—ideally at birth—and would follow individuals into retirement.
+Finally, under lifelong asset-building policy, investment accounts would be opened early—ideally at birth—and would follow individuals into retirement.
 Opening accounts early is important for a number of reasons.
 First, asset accumulation is a long-term process for most people.
 Over time, regular deposits—even small ones—can result in significant asset accumulation.
-Second, opening accounts and providing subsidies early allows families to benefit from investment earnings so assets may grow substantially, even if families do not contribute.
+Second, opening accounts and providing subsidies early allows families to benefit from investment earnings so assets may grow substantially even if families do not contribute.
 Third, asset holding appears to affect attitudes and behaviors in positive ways, and it seems helpful to initiate these changes early.
 An early start also provides an opportunity to build financial capability in households, which establishes a foundation for positive financial functioning and asset building throughout life (Sherraden, 2013; Sherraden & Grinstein-Weiss, 2015).

 Individual Development Accounts